datacamp/authoring/docs/premium-courses/premium-course-process.md

-After reviewing the screencasts and making any final adjustments to either the slides or the scripts, the next step is for you to spend one day (\~4-6 hours) in our professional recording studio in Cambridge, MA.
+After reviewing the screencasts and making any final adjustments to either the slides or the scripts, the next step is for you to spend one day (\~4-6 hours) in our professional recording studio in New York City.
 (Don't worry, we'll cover travel expenses.)
 Our team is well-trained and prepared to make sure things go smoothly.

-Once the videos are recorded, we will review and edit them, add your slides in the background, use animations to highlight key points, etc.
-Finally, we'll plug the final videos into the course.
+Once the videos are recorded, we will review and edit them, then add your slides in the background.
+You'll then use our slide editor to time out the slide animations and make sure everything fits nicely into the course.

 ## 6. Review and release {#review-release}